 Store bought drain cleaner is very expensive and can deliver a very strong odor.
 A great alternative to drain cleaners is a combination of baking soda and vinegar.
 There is no particular recipe for this homemade drain cleaner, but it is important to pour baking soda in the drain, and then add the vinegar.
 If the clog does not immediately clear, this DIY drain cleaner can be used as many times as necessary.

 If you need to kill nasty flu germs in your home, you will be happy to know you can make a cheap antibacterial cleaner at home.
 Fill a clean spray nozzle bottle with one quart of cool water and add one tablespoon of bleach.
 This homemade antibacterial spray will kill germs and keep your home sparkly clean.

 When you are making DIY products in your home, it is important to follow recipes carefully.
-It is also vital to remember that some products should not be mixed together.
-As mentioned earlier in the article, vinegar and bleach should never be mixed together.
+It is also vital to remember that some products should not be mixed.
+As mentioned earlier in the article, vinegar and bleach should never be mixed.
 In addition to vinegar, bleach should never be mixed with ammonia either.

 Creating one or many of the DIY recipes above will help you save a great deal of money on cleaning products.
 Once you learn how well these homemade products work, you will likely never spend money on pricey brand cleaners again.

 Kara Fielder is a working mom with two kids who understands the importance of frugal living.
 She enjoys saving money and sharing her tips and tricks on how to save money by blogging for a variety of websites.
 Visit Cheap Sally for coupons and codes.

 - Garden / Landscaping / Patio — 263